GoHypernet/hypernet-protocol/README.md

 Because our implementation, at least at first, is going to be a simple payment channel, we can use the base from `SingleAssetPayments.sol`, and build from there. `SingleAssetPayments.sol` lets only the person who's turn it is (the *mover*) send funds, and assumes that on the `nth` turn, the `n%2` participant is the mover.

+**Important Note**: The difference between ForceMove and ForceMoveApp is critical!
+ForceMove is the protocol; ForceMoveApp is an inheritable contract that apps can use to implement their specific state machine.
+ForceMove and implementations of ForceMoveApp are **not** linked to each other!
+For our case, we'll do the following:

+**NitroAdjuticator** is **ForceMove** <-- NitroAdjudicator is the actual deployed impelmentation of ForceMove that contains the rules and functions governing the channel
+**GalileoApp** is **ForceMoveApp* <-- GalileoApp is an implementatio of ForceMoveApp that defines what a valid transition of the state machine should be

 ## Embark Framework Details

-The embark framework has been initialized inside the `embark/` folder.
-The configuration files of note:
+THe embark framework has been initialized at the top level of the project.
+Some folders have been merged, but it theoretically shouldn't cause any issues.

- - `embark/Hypernet/embark.json` - contains the base embark configs, including where it looks for smart contracts (ie, in the OpenZeppelin directory)
+ - `embark.json` - contains the base embark configs, including where it looks for smart contracts (ie, in the OpenZeppelin directory)
- - `embark/Hypernet/config/contracts.js'` - specifies where smart contracts are deployed (if at all) on various environments, among other things
+ - `config/contracts.js'` - specifies where smart contracts are deployed (if at all) on various environments, among other things

-The frontend for the dApp, at least for development, will be contained within `embark/Hypernet/app/`
+The frontend for the dApp, at least for development, will be contained within `app/`

 ## Files, Structure, & Other Notes